Skip to Content

 • Lime bike and e-scooter rentals in Seattle rose 61% this year, and the Pike Place Market was Lime's most popular destination in North America.
 (Secret Seattle)

-• A Kansas City Magazine writer rode the length of newly extended streetcar line and declared it to be "a thread connecting our city."
+• A Kansas City Magazine writer rode the length of newly extended streetcar line and called it "a thread connecting our city."

 • Missoula approved final plans for $24 million worth of transportation projects, including a riverside trail and downtown road diet.
 (Current)